Royal necropolis of Byblos: The Ahiram sarcophagus

 The sandstone sarcophagus of Ahiram was found in Tomb V and is so called for its bas-relief carvings, and its Phoenician inscription that attributes it to King Ahiram.
 The inscription with 38 words is one of five known Byblian royal inscriptions.
 It is written in Old Phoenician dialect, and is considered to be the earliest known example of the fully developed Phoenician alphabet discovered to date.
 For some scholars, the Ahiram sarcophagus inscription represents the terminus post quem of the transmission of the alphabet to Europe.
 The sarcophagus measures 3 m long by 1.14 m wide and is 1.47 m tall, lid included.

 The top of the sarcophagus body is ringed by a frieze of inverted lotus flowers.
 The flowers alternate between closed buds and open flowers.
 A motif of thick rope frames the top of the main bas-relief scene, and corner pillars decorate all four sides of the sarcophagus.
 The body of the sarcophagus rests on four lions on all four sides.
 The heads and front legs of the lions protrude outside the sarcophagus tank, while the rest of the lions' bodies appear in bas-relief on the long sides.

 The main scene on the front of the sarcophagus depicts the king on a throne holding a wilted lotus flower.
 A table full of offerings stands in front of the throne, followed by a procession of seven male figures.
 Two scenes of a funerary procession of four mourning women occupy the two small sides of the sarcophagus.
 Two of the women on each of the sides bare their chests, and the two others are depicted hitting their heads with their hands.
 The scene on the back side of the sarcophagus shows a procession of men and women bearing offerings.

 The lid of the sarcophagus is slightly convex, like those of the neighboring sarcophagi.
 It has only one lug at each end, which are shaped like lion heads.
 The bodies of the lions are carved in bas-relief on the flat part of the lid.
 Two bearded effigies measuring 171 cm each are carved on either side of the lions; one of the figures bears a wilted lotus flower, the other a live one.
 Montet posited that they both represent the deceased king.
 Lebanese archeologist and museum curator Maurice Chehab, who later demonstrated the presence of traces of red paint on the sarcophagus, interpreted the two figures as the deceased king and his son.

-The sarcophagus inscription is composed of 38 words distributed in two parts, the shortest of which is found on the sarcophagus body, in the space of the narrow band above the row of lotus flowers.
+The sarcophagus inscription is composed of 38 words distributed in two parts, the shorter of which is found on the sarcophagus body, in the space of the narrow band above the row of lotus flowers.
 The longer inscription is carved on the front, long edge of the lid.
 The inscription is cautionary and conjures calamities on whoever desecrates the tomb.